Skip to main content

 Photo by Kristine Røren Nordén

-Welcome to the trial lecture and defense by Kristine Røren Nordén on 30 October, from 10:15!
+Welcome to the trial lecture and public defense by Kristine Røren Nordén on October 30, starting at 10:15!

-In her doctorate at Diakonhjemmet Hospital and the University of Oslo, Kristine researched how high-intensity exercise can contribute to better physical fitness and a reduced risk of cardiovascular disease in patients with inflammatory joint diseases such as rheumatoid arthritis, spondyloarthritis and psoriatic arthritis.
+In her doctoral degree at Diakonhjemmet Hospital and the University of Oslo, Kristine has researched how high-intensity exercise can contribute to better physical fitness and reduced risk of cardiovascular disease in patients with inflammatory joint diseases such as rheumatoid arthritis, spondyloarthritis and psoriatic arthritis.

-The topics for the defense include, among other things:
+The topics for the public defense include, among others:

 - High-intensity interval training (HIIT) as a treatment method